NERSC/ior-bench-cori/README.md

   3. CSCRATCH (Lustre), 32 nodes MPI/POSIX FPP/SSF IOR read/write

 You can change the parameter from 'readwrite' to 'write' or 'read', if you want to plot them separately.
+You could also specify the number of days to plot the last few days of log, which is generally good, otherwise, the plot is too dense.
+    e.g., latest=20 # plot the last 20 days' IOR log

 You must be a NERSC employee to use this.